-IUGTE Staff will be glad to help participants with information on accommodation options near the venue and the necessary practical details.
+IUGTE Staff will be glad to help you in planning your travel itinerary, information on accommodation options and practical details!

 "IUGTE Conference is a perfect platform to link up people who work in the performance industry from different cultures.
 Theatre people are always very generous and are ready to share with other people about their own culture and always welcome people from other cultures to share their own...As we can see in IUGTE Conference, the participants use up every minute to talk about their culture and ask questions about others’ culture.
 Everyone is so enthusiastic.
 This exchange is valuable and should never stop"

 "IUGTE's conference was very well organized and operated on highly professional level, giving oppotunity to the artisting practitioners and as well as academics"

 Sheila Gordon, USA

 "This shared enthusiasm for creativity and collaboration created a congenial atmosphere, facilitating an open exchange of ideas, new friendships and paving the way for future research and development of collaborative productions.
 Some of my new found colleagues and I discussed joint ventures even before leaving the conference"

 "I thoroughly enjoyed the experience and feel I gain a huge insight into other areas of dance, performing arts and experience.
 I feel I developed both as an individual and as a member of my company, and have made some invaluable contacts along the way.
 I was very inspired by the diversity of people who attended"

 "The opportunities to be a part of international conference was really grateful choice for demonstrate different techniques in acting.
 For me as a teacher was this practical training the best chance to get together theory and practice".

 "This event aligned directly with the mission of IUGTE, in that it effectively made the bridge between continents that much smaller, and in turn, produced multicultural dialogues that enlightened and informed participants with new knowledge, both practical and perceived"

 Andrew Carroll, USA